khulnasoft-lab/design.khulnasoft.com/contents/brand-design/motion.md

 1. The stroke begins to animate as “innovation” moves to meet the other words.
 1. Once in place the opacity transitions from 30% to 100%.

-<figure-img alt="Outline reveals on text example" label="Outline reveals example" src="/img/brand/outline-reveal-tech-spec.png"></figure-img>
+<figure-img alt="Three frames showing text revealed by a stroke outline" label="Outline reveals example" src="/img/brand/outline-reveal-tech-spec.png"></figure-img>

 <todo>Add outline reveal motion samples.</todo>

 ### Type repetitions

-- Type repetitions add visual interest while drawing attention to areas of emphasis.
+- [Type repetitions](https://design.gitlab.com/brand-design/typography#type-repetitions) add visual interest while drawing attention to areas of emphasis.
 They are a more dynamic, spirited way to emphasize text.
 They can be used to emphasize a single word or a whole phrase and can animate in a variety of ways.
-- Slide the text lines upward into position behind masks one line at a time, transitioning opacity from 0-100 using our interactive ease.
+- Slide the text lines upward into position behind masks one line at a time, transitioning opacity from 0-100 using Interactive ease.

 <figure-img alt="Type repetition with breakdown specs" label="Type repetitions" src="/img/brand/type-repetitions-motion.svg"></figure-img>